 Note: Standard errors are reported in parentheses. ***, **, and * indicate significance at the 1 %, 5 %, and 10 % levels respectively.
+In columns (1) and (2), the dependent variable is categorical.
+Ordered logistic (ologit) models are estimated; because these are nonlinear regressions, Pseudo R² is reported.
+In column (3), an ordinary least squares (OLS) model is estimated, and the standard R² is reported.

 Table 6.
 Moderated mediation: the role of intergenerational intimacy and traditional values.